foluALX/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a function that prints every other character of a string, starting with the first character, followed by a new line a function that prints half of a string, followed by a new line a function that prints n elements of an array of integers, followed by a new line
+a function that prints every other character of a string, starting with the first character, followed by a new line a function that prints half of a string, followed by a new line a function that prints n elements of an array of integers, followed by a new line copies a string from one pointer to another